beachu23/Pick-Ban-Analysis/README.md

 I believe that many columns in this dataset are Not Missing At Random (NMAR).
 For example, all 3 bans are missing for many of the rows yet still contain team data, making it unlikely that the reason for its missingness can be explained by design(MD).
 Additionally, data is missing in chunks in the dataset, making it unlikely that the missingness is Missing Completely at Random(MCAR) and likely that it's dependent on the type of column the data is stored in.

 Additional data that would make bans Missing at Random(MAR) can be collected from the `league` column.
 Smaller leagues should have more missing data.
 For simplicity, I used `ban1` as my column of interest.
 I plotted an Empirical Distribution of TVDs found through shuffling the `ban1` column under the assumption that missingness of `ban1` is not dependent on `league`.
+Our

 <iframe